KavrakiLab/motion_bench_maker/README.md

 ```

 The scripts ``problems/download {robot_name}`` will download the prefabricated datasets per robot
+**Note** This script does not download the pointcloud version due to their size.
+If you wish to download the datasets including the pointclouds download them directly from [full_datasets](https://rice.box.com/s/7uwuzor40vys1xx0xec4e8mxa8fkdtnn)

 The scripts ``problems/generate_{robot_name}.sh`` will generate problems (start,goal,scene,path) from all the datasets for each robot.
 **Note:** each dataset can take several hours to be generated.